Namespaces

 We can also import names directly into the current namespace using

->>> from math import pi, e
+from>>> from math import pi, e

 >>> pi